Cumbrian Dialect

 Neb - N Beak or Nose. 'lang-nebbed words'

 Pike - N, V a round stack of loose dry hay, shaped so that the rain runs off, like a haycock but bigger - about 8 to 10 feet high.
-If the hay was not completely dry it would sweat and moulder or even catch fire.
-They were intrinsically thatched and could be left out in the rain for weeks without taking much harm on the inside.
+If the hay is not completely dry it can sweat and moulder or even catch fire.
+A pike is intrinsically thatched and can be left out in the rain for weeks without taking much harm on the inside.

-Pople - V To move slowly and aimlessly like an old hen
+Pople, Poap- V To move slowly and aimlessly like an old hen.

 Poddish - N Porridge made from oats

 Poyt - N Poet.
-'Ah'v vanya kilt t'poyt' -allegedly said by the coachman who collided with a pony and trap carrying Wordsworth.
-(Does anyone know where this comes from?
-I seem to recall the accident was supposed to have happened at the sharp bend at the bottom of Nest Brow)
+'Ah'v vanya kilt t'poyt' - allegedly said by the coachman who collided with a pony and trap carrying Wordsworth.
+News report

 Rowk - N Mist or fine smoke esp. that which lies in the cold still air of early morning